axelerant/engg-handbook/content/docs/how-we-work/baseline/_index.md

 This is our reference baseline of technologies and techniques we use on any project.
 At this time, this baseline is standardized for our support projects but will eventually also apply to our managed projects.

-## Git Workflow and health
+## Git Workflow and Health

-The exact Git workflow necessarily changes from one project to another.
+The exact [Git workflow]({{< relref "git-workflow" >}}) necessarily changes from one project to another.
 That said, it is possible and we must aim for certain elements of consistency based on our (industry) collective experience.
 Many of these are defined so because they are obvious to the developer community in general.

 * Define a standard name for the trunk.
 Either `main` or `master` are commonly expected names.
 * The default branch on GitHub must be set to the trunk.